willcd/dsc-instance-variables-lab/README.md

 You will be able to:

-* Define instance variables
+* Define and call an instance method
-* Describe how instance variables give objects attributes and properties
+* Define and access instance attributes

 ## Instructions